SparkBeyond/agentune/docs/README.md

 It is expected that the user (or another library) can introduce a new implementation of any interface.
 To this end, interfaces must be fully documented, so that it is possible to tell whether a new implementation is valid or not.
-If instances of the API are meant to be serialized, see [serialization.md]() for details on supporting new implementations.

 Some interfaces can have sync and async implementation variants (see [threading.md]()).